petershin/liferay-learn/docs/analytics-cloud/latest/en/apis/querying-data.md

 * `sortMetric` (string): The metric for sorting the data.
 Possible values are `avgTimeOnPageMetric`, `bounceMetric`, `bounceRateMetric`, `ctaClicksMetric`, `directAccessMetric`, `entrancesMetric`, `exitRateMetric`, `indirectAccessMetric`, `readsMetric`, `sessionsMetric`, `timeOnPageMetric`, `viewsMetric`, `visitorsMetric`.
 * `sortOrder` (string): The order to display the results.
 Possible values are `asc` or `desc`.

-To retrieve page data from a specific URL:
+To retrieve page data from a specific URL,

 ```
 curl -H "Authorization: Bearer {token}" -L https://analytics.liferay.com/api/reports/pages/{pageURL}